Military Domestic Violence Attorneys in Colorado Springs

 - The potential end of their career.

-At Anaya-McKedy, P.C. we understand the consequences that military members can face when they are arrested for or charged with domestic violence.
-We also know how crucial it can be to have an experienced lawyer on your side, working relentlessly to defend and protect your rights.
+At Anaya & Chadderdon, P.C. in Colorado Springs, we understand the consequences that military members can face when they are arrested for or charged with domestic violence.
+We also know how crucial it can be to have an experienced domestic violence lawyer on your side, working relentlessly to defend and protect your rights.
 That is why we are committed to vigorously defending military members in misdemeanor and felony domestic violence cases.

-Our attorneys have more than 30 years of criminal trial experience, including experience as former prosecutors.
+Our Colorado Springs military domestic violence attorneys have more than 30 years of criminal trial experience, including experience as former prosecutors.
 This gives us the insights and skills to effectively anticipate the prosecutor’s arguments and strategically craft and present your defense.
 It also empowers us to successfully guide our clients through the criminal justice system while helping them achieve the best resolutions possible.

 We represent members of all military branches in criminal cases and court martial cases.
 We deeply appreciate your service to protect us and our rights.
 Now it’s time to let us help you protect and defend your rights and future.